StatusNULL/XAMPP-for-Windows/readme_en.txt

 ---------------------------------------------------------------

-		Have a lot of fun! | Viel Spaﬂ! | Bonne Chance!
+		Have a lot of fun! | Viel Spa√ü! | Bonne Chance!